 New Health Care Watchdog Coalition Urges DMHC to Put Patients Over Profits

-Our SALUD (Somos Aliados Latinos Unidos por la Dignidad - Latino Allies United for Dignity) a health care watchdog coalition is joining community members in an effort to delay one of the largest health care mergers in history in order to force an unlicensed HMO to abide by state law.
-Monday afternoon, Our SALUD will hold a rally demanding a halt to a merger vote pending an investigation into a lawsuit surrounding patient care provided by one of LA's largest HMOs.
+Today Our SALUD (Somos Aliados Latinos Unidos por la Dignidad - Latino Allies United for Dignity), a health care watchdog coalition, demanded on the eve of the nation's largest health care consolidation effort, a halt to a merger vote pending an investigation into a lawsuit surrounding patient care provided by the largest unlicensed LA-based HMO.

 Perry Communications Group